 The Test Statistic

 Test Statistics (t-stat,t-statistic) are tricky creatures.
-Essentially when evaluating performance, I require a t-stat of 4 or more (the higher the better) before considering a stake.
+Essentially when evaluating performance, I require a t-stat of at least a 4 before considering a stake.
 In the future, I will explain a simple model I use to allocate cash among accounts and strategies according to their t-stat.

 Test statistic= (μ/σ)×√(N return occurrences × number of years).

-Note that “N return occurrences×Number of years” is just the total number of return occurrences resulting from the investment or strategy (either positive or negative).
-So, if you closed out 3 trades (at 1%, -2.3% and 3%), that counts as N=3.
+Note that “N return occurrences × number of years” is just the annual number of return occurrences resulting from the investment or strategy, multiplied by the number of years you pursued that strategy.
+So, if you closed out 3 trades in a year (at 1%, -2.3% and 3%), that counts as N=3.

 Remember, it is important to convert your daily/weekly/monthly returns to an annual (yearly) number.
 This makes it very easy to compare performance against conventional, low-return investments pushed by financial salesmen.